jhgille2/rna_seq_pipeline_template/README.md

 ## Notes

 ### OS
-I developed this on Ubuntu 20.04 and CentOS.
+I wrote/ran this on Ubuntu 20.04 and CentOS.
 It may work on operating systems but I'm not sure.

 ### Dependency management
 If possible, use the singularity container for dependency management.
 The container the singularity_setup definition sets up is pretty simple, it just holds the conda environment defined in the environment.yml.